- Library Card Application

 When placing a hold on a book, your pin is the last four digits of your telephone number (the one you provided the library with).
 The pin when using the electronic databases is your last name.

 The borrower is responsible for the replacement cost of materials that are lost or damaged.
 This is the price recorded at the time of acquisition.
-All items, including damaged items, should be set to lost and a $2.00 restocking fee will automatically be added.
+All items including damaged items should be set to lost.
 The library will accept exact duplicates of any lost or damaged items.
-The restocking fee will still apply.
 Receipts for all transactions are automatically printed and available to the customer.

 Request for Library Materials Reconsideration